 Afterward, set the gas heater, filter, and oversampling parameters for BME 680.

-Our final loop() step process gives us BME 680 sensor measurements whereby it commands the sensor to begin an asynchronous reading using bme.begin reading().
+Our final loop() step process gives us BME 680 sensor measurements, which commands the sensor to begin an asynchronous reading using bme. start reading().
 Subsequently, it’ll help in knowing the time to receive the reading.

 Finally, we’ll now get the sensor readings that comprise;